SuperHardB208/DoA_Calculate/README.md

 ### Overview

 **DoA_Calculate** is designed to quantitatively characterize the degree of alignment (DoA) of single-walled carbon nanotube (SWNT) arrays.
-We developed a set of programs based on computer vision (CV) methods to analyze the improvement in orientation proportion.
+We developed a set of programs based on computer vision (CV) methods to analyze the  orientation distribution of SWNT arrays.
 SWNTs are treated as line segments with specific slopes representing their linear morphology (Figure 1e).
 The length of each SWNT is quantified by how many times its corresponding point in the Hough space is passed through.
 The orientation distribution of the SWNT array is thus quantified by counting pixel abundance along directions.

 ### Features